Crystalze36/2021-msia423-Pan-Wenyang-project/README.md

 ```
 ├── README.md                         <- You are here
-├── api
+├── app
 │   ├── static/                       <- CSS, JS files that remain static
 │   ├── templates/                    <- HTML (or other code) that is templated and changes based on a set of inputs
 │   ├── boot.sh                       <- Start up script for launching app in Docker container.
-│   ├── Dockerfile                    <- Dockerfile for building image to run app
+│   ├── Dockerfile_app                <- Dockerfile for building image to run app
 │
 ├── config                            <- Directory for configuration files
 │   ├── local/                        <- Directory for keeping environment variables and other local configurations that *do not sync** to Github
 │   ├── logging/                      <- Configuration of python loggers
 │   ├── flaskconfig.py                <- Configurations for Flask API
+│   ├── model_config.yaml             <- Configuration for model pipeline
 │
-├── data                              <- Folder that contains data used or generated.
-Only the external/ and sample/ subdirectories are tracked by git.
+├── data                              <- Folder that contains data used or generated, will be synced with git
-│   ├── external/                     <- External data sources, usually reference data,  will be synced with git
+│   ├── raw/                          <- the raw Pokemon data
+│   ├── interim/                      <- the intermediate data generated during the model pipeline
-│   ├── sample/                       <- Sample data used for code development and testing, will be synced with git
+│   ├── external/                     <- the final data generated from the model pipeline; will be stored in database
 │
 ├── deliverables/                     <- Any white papers, presentations, final work products that are presented or delivered to a stakeholder
 │